Chilled Water Buffer Tank Sizing

 When opposed to conventional tank-based water heaters, tankless water heaters—also referred to as an on-demand water heater, instant water heaters or instantaneous water heaters or an inline electric water heater—have a number of advantages.
 Here are a few of the principal benefits:

-1. Energy efficiency: instantaneous water heaters only heat water when there is a demand, unlike storage tank-type water heaters that continuously heat and reheat stored water.
+1. Energy efficiency: The electric element heats only heat water when there is a demand, unlike storage tank-type water heaters that continuously heat and reheat stored water.
 This on-demand instant hot water heating process can save a significant amount of energy, reducing water heating energy costs by 20-30%.Electric instantaneous water heaters are 100% energy efficient

 2. Space-saving: Tankless water heaters are much more compact in size compared to bulky storage hot water tank heaters and are easier to install.
 This makes them ideal for homes, smaller homes or apartments with limited space, as they can be mounted on a wall or installed in cupboards.